alexgorunescu97/face-recognition-front-end/README.md

 2. Signin: checks to see if the email and password values entered by the user are present in the database.
 If so, the user
 will have access to his profile.
 3. Face recognition: once the user is logged in, he has the option to provide a image url.
 The app will then be able to recognize if
 the image contains any human faces.
 This is done using the Clarifai API.
-The entry count is incremented every time the user submits a photo.
+The entry count is incremented for every face recognized by the app.

 The app is deployed using Heroku.